peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 This document provides a means of signalling the existence of a zone cut in a namespace which does not include the corresponding child zone, in order to eliminate this ambiguity.
-We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere".
+We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" that are defined in {{definitions}}.

-# Conventions and Definitions
+# Conventions and Definitions {#definitions}

 {::boilerplate bcp14-tagged}

 This document uses DNS terminology as described in {{!RFC9499}}.
 Familiarity with terms defined in that document is assumed.

-This document uses the following phrases which are not commonly used.
+This document also uses the following terms which are not thought to be in common usage.

 1. "Zone cut to nowhere" -- a zone cut (q.v.) where the parent zone and the child zone are provisioned in different namespaces.
 A zone cut to nowhere is a signal